Ricardo-Simoes/mydietpi-nextcloud-updater/README.md

 # Nextcloud Manual Updater for DietPi

-This interactive script updates your Nextcloud installation on DietPi (with Lighttpd + PHP-FPM), keeping the `config/` and `data/` directories untouched.
-It's optimized for setups like yours on the Android T95-Max-Plus box.
+This interactive script updates your Nextcloud installation on a DietPi Linux (with Lighttpd + PHP-FPM), keeping the `config/` and `data/` directories untouched.
+It's optimized for Android box T95-Max-Plus setups, but it can be used elsewhere.

 ## Features